-Neil DeGrasse Tyson Throws Shade On ‘Game Of Thrones,’ Solves Dragon Mystery
+Neil DeGrasse Tyson Throws Shade On ‘Game Of Thrones,’ Explains Dragon Fire

 — Neil deGrasse Tyson (@neiltyson) September 24, 2017

-The dragons are also correct from an evolutionary biology standpoint.
 “Good Biology in #GameOfThrones,” he praises.
 “As in #LordOfTheRings, Dragons forfeited their forelimbs to make wings, like birds & bats.”

 Good Biology in #GameOfThrones: As in #LordOfTheRings, Dragons forfeited their forelimbs to make wings, like birds & bats. pic.twitter.com/pguBe6rosQ